OJB-Quantum/QC-Hardware-How-To/README.md

 Notes:
 - UK/EU eligibility – Ads frequently say “must already have the right to work”; that requirement can normally be met via a UK Graduate‑visa, an EU Blue Card or other residence permits, not by nationality alone.
 - Internship openness – IBM and D‑Wave still market quantum‑hardware internships worldwide.
 Intel and Google list such internships but add “U.S.‑person or export‑licence” clauses, so availability for non‑citizens depends on export‑control clearance.
 - Visa sponsorship – IMEC, QBlox and Bluefors continue to sponsor or hire non‑EU nationals as standard practice.
-Hitachi‑ and Toshiba‑Cambridge welcome global applicants yet increasingly ask candidates to already hold UK work authorisation; sponsorship is considered case‑by‑case.
+Hitachi‑ and Toshiba‑Cambridge welcome global applicants yet increasingly ask candidates to already hold UK work authorization; sponsorship is considered case‑by‑case.

 ---